Your copyright - or is it?

 If you want to share your digital work quite freely, one way to protect your copyright when you share your work by using the suite of Creative Commons licenses, and their associated symbols.
 These offer you several levels of protection to select, or if you prefer you can decide you would like your work to be openly available to all as long as you are acknowledged as the creator.

 There is an interesting JISC Guide to Creative Commons for Humanities and Social Science Monograph Authors, which contains information useful for all subjects.
+It is probably no longer fully up-to-date, but may still contain useful information.

 Software programmers may wish to use the GNU General Public License or similar if they wish their work to be freely available.
 Again, make sure this does not go against university policy if you want to use such things.